 Palak Puri or Palak Ki Poori is made with a nice combination of spinach and wheat flour.
 Any kind of poori is usually served as a breakfast, but you can have them for lunch or dinner as well.
 Also, this is great lunchbox recipe.

-This Palak ki Poori is made in two ways:
+This Palak ki Puri or Poori is made in two ways:

 Either way, this poori tastes fabulous.
 I personally like the pureed one because it gives a uniform nice green color to the puri.